Toroidal planet

-Artist's depiction of an earthlike toroidal planet.
-The odds of any toroidal planet forming might be infinitesimally small yet nonzero; allowing for an infinite universe, not only would a 'donut-shaped planet' almost certainly be bound to occur during the stelliferous era, it would occur infinitely often.
+Artist's depiction of an Earth-like toroidal planet.
+The odds of any toroidal planet forming might be infinitesimally small yet nonzero; in an infinite universe, a 'donut-shaped planet' would almost certainly occur, infinitely often.

-A toroidal planet is a hypothetical type of telluric exoplanet with a toroidal or doughnut shape.
+A toroidal planet is a hypothetical type of planet with a torus or donut shape.
 While no firm theoretical understanding as to how toroidal planets could form naturally is necessarily known, the shape itself is potentially quasistable, and is analogous to the physical parameters of a speculatively constructible megastructure in self-suspension, such as a Dyson sphere, ringworld, Stanford torus or Bishop Ring.